khicken/CSDS310/Assignment 1.typ

   Case 1: $x > y$.
 In this case, $x = x - y$.
 Subtracting the smaller number, $y$, does not change the GCD.
 For proof, let $c = gcd(x - y, y)$, in which $c in bb(Z)$ and $x > y$.
 By definition, $c (x-y) = c y$.
 Distributing, $c x - c y = c y$.
 Solving, $c x = 2c y = c (2y)$.
 As both sides of the equation remain integers, $c = gcd(x, 2y) = gcd(x - y, y) = gcd(x, y)$.

   Case 2: $x ≤ y$.
 In this case, $y = y - x$.
 This uses the same proof as Case 1, in which $gcd(x, y) = gcd(x, y - x)$.

+  As the $gcd$ remains same, the loop invariant holds.

 - *Termination*: The loop terminates when $x = y$.
 By the loop invariant, $gcd(a, b) = gcd(x, y)$.